Social Welfare & Justice

 Explore more about the field and its different career paths.

-Dr. Belluomini quickly realized that she needed a career that could grow and change alongside her evolving interests.
-The diversity a social work career offers is what sold her on choosing to pursue her bachelor’s, master’s and doctoral degrees in the field.
+Dr. Belluomini wanted a career that could adapt to her evolving interests.
+The diverse settings and options for social work was very appealing, leading her to earn her bachelor’s, master’s, and doctoral degrees in social work.

 She began her career in an entry-level position, working overnight shifts as a counselor at an inpatient drug program for women and their children.
 That progressed to a supervisory role.
 From there, Dr. Belluomini challenged herself by transitioning to different leadership positions throughout varying social work fields.
 She enjoys that her career can evolve as she changes and grows.